hms-dbmi/scw/_posts/2015-11-04-differential-expression.md

 nGenes <- length(counts[,1])
 ```

-Let's also save the full cleaned up count matrix for use in subsequent exersize:
+We'll also save the full cleaned up count matrix for use in subsequent analyses:

 ```r
 save(counts,file="counts.RData")